 Identifies Public Sector Equality and Human Rights Duty commitments on an annual basis and enabling actions for their implementation, within their departmental Annual Service Delivery Plan.
 The Public Sector Equality and Human Rights Duty commitments, in relation to the overarching Duty and in compliance with Section 42(1) can include:

-- Strategies and plans being developed or reviewed that are to undergo a S42(1) equality and human rights impact assessment as part of the Address Step; - Internal policies and procedures being developed or reviewed that are to undergo a S42(1) equality and human rights impact assessment as part of the Address Step; - Projects, programmes, or services being developed or reviewed that are to undergo a S42(1) equality and human rights impact assessment as part of the Address Step; - Development of infrastructure and management processes for infrastructure that are to undergo a S42(1) equality and human rights impact assessment as part of the Address Step; - Bye-laws being developed or reviewed that are to undergo a S42(1) equality and human rights impact assessment as part of the Address Step; and - Procedures that require a particular focus on the Duty, such as: procurement or tender processes; funding and grant-aid processes; and processes to enable citizen consultation, participation and engagement.
+- Strategies and plans being developed or reviewed that are to undergo an EHRIA (including those targeted on the identified groups and/or equality and human rights issues, as below); - Internal policies and procedures being developed or reviewed that are to undergo an EHRIA (including those targeted on the identified groups and/or equality and human rights issues, as below); - Projects, programmes, or services being developed or reviewed that are to undergo an EHRIA (including those targeted on the identified groups and/or equality and human rights issues, as below); - Development of infrastructure and management processes for infrastructure that are to undergo an EHRIA; and/or - Bye-laws being developed or reviewed that are to undergo an EHRIA.

+Procedures such as procurement or tender processes and funding and grant-aid processes can also be included but they involve a particular focus on the Duty in that they require that the Duty is passed on to the contractor or grantee in an appropriate manner.